mcao/hacktoberfest-2019/README.md

 This repository is open to all members of the GitHub community.
 Any member may contribute to this project without being a collaborator.

 ## What is Hacktoberfest?
-A month-long celebration from October 1st - 31st sponsored by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and [GitHub](https://github.com/blog/2433-celebrate-open-source-this-october-with-hacktoberfest) to get people involved in [Open Source](https://github.com/open-source).
+A month-long celebration from October 1st - 31st sponsored by [Digital Ocean](https://hacktoberfest.digitalocean.com/) and GitHub to get people involved in [Open Source](https://github.com/open-source).
 Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.
+The first 50,000 people to get 5 pull requests will recieve a free t-shirt!

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)